tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/network-security-group-flow-logs/network-security-group-flow-logs-rest-api.md

 author: mareat
 manager: vitinnan
 ---
-# Network Security Group Flow Logging REST API
+# Network Security Group flow logging REST API

 Network Security Group flow logs allow you to view information about ingress and egress IP traffic through a Network Security Group.
 These flow logs are written in json format and show outbound and inbound flows on a per rule basis, the NIC the flow applies to, 5-tuple information about the flow (Source/Destination IP, Source/Destination Port, Protocol), and if the traffic was allowed or denied.